Cricket outside England

 Ireland

-Cricket may have have been played in Ireland since the 17th century, when Oliver Cromwell’s Commissioners issued an edict banning the playing of “krickett” and ordering that all sticks and balls used in the game be “burnt by the common hangman”.
-This reference is disputed however on the grounds that it could well be a misunderstanding on the part of English officers who thought that a different game was in fact cricket, most likely “catty” which exhibits a lot the basic principles of cricket1.
-All all events, cricket them disapeared from the record of Irish history.
+Cricket may have been played in Ireland since the 17th century, when Oliver Cromwell’s Commissioners issued an edict banning the playing of “krickett” and ordering that all sticks and balls used in the game be “burnt by the common hangman”.
+This reference is disputed, however, on the grounds that it could well be a misunderstanding on the part of English officers who thought that a different game was in fact cricket, most likely “catty”, which exhibits a lot of the basic principles of cricket1.
+At all events, cricket then disappeared from the record of Irish history.

 Scotland